 Cura is available for download on our website at http://LulzBot.com/cura.
 When installing, it is recommended to uninstall any previous versions of Cura you may have been using.
 When first opening Cura, you will be prompted to go through the First run wizard.
-This will consist of selecting your printer, hot end type, extruder type, and then your nozzle size.
+This will consist of selecting your printer, hot end type, extruder type, and finally your nozzle diameter.

-It is important to select the correct printer, hot end, tool head, and nozzle size as Cura uses custom profiles and machine settings based upon which printer, hot end, tool head, and nozzle you are running.
+It is important to select the correct printer, hot end, tool head, and nozzle diameter as Cura uses custom profiles and machine settings based upon which printer, hot end, tool head, and nozzle you have.